asserte/WebTester/README.md

 # WebTester  :man_technologist:
-is a test automation framework that lets you develop, maintain and execute Selenium WebDriver and Java-based test scripts.
+is a *keyword driven test automation framework* that lets you develop, maintain and execute Selenium WebDriver and Java-based test scripts.

 WebTester lets you execute a full suite or selected scripts via Jenkins and has a set of handy methods that make test scripts more readable and compact.
+The framework performs best in applications with a large number of text fields and dynamic HTML IDs.

 ## :package: Packages